0xOucan/celo-mind-dn/README.md

-transfer 1 USDT from Mantle to Base transfer 10 MXNB from Arbitrum to Mantle transfer 2 USDT from Mantle to Arbitrum check status of transaction 0x123... view balance on Base view balance on Arbitrum view balance on Mantle
+transfer 1 USDT from Mantle to Base transfer 10 MXNB from Arbitrum to Mantle transfer 2 USDT from Mantle to Arbitrum transfer 0.5 XOC from Base to zkSync Era transfer 1 USDT from zkSync Era to Base check status of transaction 0x123... view balance on Base view balance on Arbitrum view balance on Mantle view balance on zkSync Era
 ```

 #### Base Network Commands